85 to 90% Glera, 10 to 15% Pinot Nero vinified in red.

 The sparkling base wine is sterile filtered, and after the addition of sugars necessary for the second fermentation and specially selected yeasts suitable for the production of sparkling wines, it is placed in an autoclave to re-ferment and reach the desired overpressure.
 Once the desired pressure is reached, it is cooled to -2-0°C and matured with the yeasts through short batonnages or stirring of the lees.
 After 60 days the wine can be filtered for bottling.

 soft, bright pink, pleasant presence of foam, persistent perlage.

 fine and elegant.
-Fruity and floral notes typical of the grapes of this origin.
+Fruity and floral notes typical of the grapes of

 fresh and characteristic, excellent length and persistence.
 The olfactory correspondence with what is perceived in the fragrance is interesting.